Queen to appoint new prime minister at Balmoral Castle in break with royal tradition

-Why will the Queen appoint new UK prime minister from Balmoral?
-How does monarch travel there, where is it?
+Where is Balmoral Castle?
+Location of Queen’s Aberdeen home - why new prime minister is being appointed there

-Queen Elizabeth II is preparing to welcome the 15th prime minister of her reign, with Liz Truss or Rishi Sunak due to take up the role on 6 September
+Liz Truss will become the 15th prime minister of Queen Elizabeth II’s reign when she accepts the monarch’s invitation to meet with her in Scotland

-The Queen is due to welcome the new prime minister at Balrmoal Castle in a break with royal tradition.
+The Queen is due to welcome the new prime minister at Balrmoral Castle in a break with royal tradition.

-The 96-year-old monarch will welcome the 15th leader of her reign on 6 September, when the British public will know who out of Liz Truss and Rishi Sunak will be Boris Johnson’s successor.
+The 96-year-old monarch will welcome Boris Johnson’s successor Liz Truss on 6 September - the 15th leader of her reign.

 It comes after reports that the Queen has been suffering from mobility issues, with events and official duties scaled back in the past year.